botlabs-gg/yagpdb/reddit/README.md

-# Reddit plugin for YAGPDB
+# Reddit plugin for QUACKPDB

 ### How the feed works